The Best Betterment Alternatives for Hands-Free Investing

 Betterment has been operating since 2008 and has become known by many as the best robo advisor.
 In fact, it was the first automated online investment platform.
 While in the intervening years, many companies have launched a robo advisor, Betterment continues to remain on the cutting edge.

 Betterment is the largest independent robo advisor platform, with over $16 billion in assets managed by the platform.
-There are a number of Betterment account options including traditional IRAs, Roth IRAs, and SEP IRAs, in addition to taxable individual and joint brokerage accounts.
+There are several Betterment account options, including traditional IRAs, Roth IRAs, and SEP IRAs, in addition to taxable individual and joint brokerage accounts.

 This is a great choice for those who want to invest towards a big goal, such as a college fund, retirement, or a down payment on a home.
 The platform algorithms match your specific goals and risk tolerance to diversified portfolios of low costs mutual funds and ETFs.

 Betterment has two tiers; Betterment Digital and Betterment Premium.
 Betterment Digital is the basic level and has a 0.25% annual management fee.
 Betterment Premium is only available to those who have a balance of $100,000 or more.
 It has a higher annual fee of 0.40%, but this also provides unlimited free consultations with the Betterment financial advisor team.

 If you’re a Betterment Digital customer, you can request a 45-minute coaching session with a financial pro, but this will cost you $199.
 This service is available free of charge for Betterment Premium customers.

 While Betterment is a solid platform, there are both benefits and potential drawbacks.
 These include:

 - Fractional Shares: Betterment does allow every penny of your portfolio to be put to use, as it facilitates the trading of fractional shares.